Zoe9711/covaid/README.md

-# sps31
+# Covaid
-Repository for Google SPS Team 31's Project
+A map search platform for covid testing centers and related resources